 There are two approaches you can take to rolling out tags - let everyone use tags on their own for a while and see what happens -- or very deliberately have kickoff meeting with your team about how they want to use tags and establish some guidelines.
 If this is your first time working with tags, perhaps suggest a few guidelines, get everyone's buy-in, then review and update tags as your team gets more experience using them.

 Guidelines usually end up taking the form of a tags spreadsheet with two columns, one for the tag name and a second column that describes what the tag means and how it's intended to be used.
 Almost every company that widely uses tags ends up with a document that outlines the tagging process.
 People will come and go & your spreadsheet will help new folks get up to speed quickly and help them keep from reinventing the wheel.

-If you want to have more control over tag usage and roll-out, a good way to do it is to have a primary owner for the tags spreadsheet who monitors and updates the document as tags are added and your usage changes.
+If you want to have more control over tag usage and roll-out, a good way to do it is to have a primary owner who monitors and updates the tag spreadsheet as tags are added and your usage changes.
 This usually happens monthly in the beginning and eventually slows down to quarterly or even yearly as your usage stabilizes.
 The person who owns the spreadsheet will eventually likely be described as the "tag sherpa" or the less flattering but potentially more accurate "tag police."
-Despite the moniker, helping the team staying organized & use tags pays big dividends over time for your talent acquisition efforts.
+Despite the moniker, helping the team stay organized & use tags pays big dividends over time for your talent acquisition efforts.